tim-smart/label-studio-spacy/README.md

 label-studio-ml start my_ml_backend
 ```

 6. As you train new models, they will appear in a `checkpoints` directory.
+The latest checkpoint will be symlinked to `latest-model`.